 - Wash the affected parts of your finger with warm water

 - Apply the Aloe Vera to the affected part

 - Rinse it after about 30 minutes

-- Repeat to apply it three times daily for few weeks until the lump on finger disappear
+- Repeat this three times daily for a few weeks until the lump on the finger disappears

 Lump on Finger Treatment